"Leaving the house"

 Grocery Store: I would like my child to tolerate trips to the grocery store.

-Blockbuster Video Store: I would like my child to cooperate at the Blockbuster Video Store
+Specialty Store: I would like my child to cooperate at the Specialty Store

 Sit through a movie at a theater: I would like my child to cooperate, and hopefully enjoy